 The Company is exposed to credit-related losses in the event of non-performance by counterparties to the financial instruments.
-Credit exposure is minimized by dealing with only credit worthy counterparties.
-Accounts receivable for the three primary customers total \$3.8 million (\$3.6 million as at September 30, 2008) all of which were current.
+Credit exposure is minimized by dealing with only credit worthy counterparties and by having Economic Development Canada ("EDC") insure the Company's receivables from its primary customers for up to 75% of the total outstanding amounts.
+Accounts receivable for the three primary customers total \$3.0 million (\$3.6 million as at September 30, 2008) all of which were current.